Azores Airlines Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-If you accept a different flight from the airline, you’re still eligible for compensation.
-What matters most is when you reach your final destination.
+If you accept another flight from the airline, you can still get compensation.
+What matters most is your arrival time at your destination.

 2. How late you arrive